davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 #### Program Requirements

-Before you get started: Even though we're reading from and writing to 2D arrays that are shared amongst all threads, there is actually no need for synchronization (locking, semaphores) in this assignment.
-You should try understand why synchronization is not necessary for the work done here.
-Recognize where the threads are reading from, and writing to, and check if race conditions can happen.
+Before you get started: In this assignment each thread is writing to its own isolated location in memory.
+That is, threads are not contending to read/write from the *same* locations, and therefore **race conditions are not possible**.
+You should verify that this is the case.
+This helps simplify our parallelization work, because we don't need to synchronize their access across threads.

 1. To run your program, you must support the following commands: